Adelaide C. Eckardt

 Adelaide C. Eckardt (born September 8, 1943) is an American politician who was a member of the Maryland Senate, representing District 37.

 Background

 Adelaide C. Eckardt was first elected in 1994 to represent the new District 37B.
 District 37B covers parts of Caroline, Dorchester, Talbot, & Wicomico counties.

 She defeated Democratic incumbent Robert Alan Thornton Jr. and served with fellow Republican Kenneth D. Schisler.
 She ran in 1990, but was defeated by Kenneth D. Schisler, Robert Alan Thornton Jr., and Democrat Samuel Q. Johnson III.

 In 1998, Eckardt was reelected along with Schisler.
 Again in 2002, Eckardt and Schisler won with little competition.
-Finally, in 2006, Eckardt won reelection, this time with fellow Republican, Jeannie Haddaway.
+Finally, in 2006, Eckardt won reelection, this time with fellow Republican, Jeannie Haddaway-Riccio.
 Schisler was appointed to the chair of the Maryland Public Service Commission by Governor Bob Ehrlich in May 2003.

 Education

 Like fellow House Republican Mary Roe Walkup, Eckardt got her career start in nursing.
 Eckardt attended Bryn Mawr Hospital School of Nursing and received her R.N. degree.
 She later attended the University of Maryland, Baltimore School of Nursing attaining her B.S. in 1978, and later her M.S. in 1981.
 She practiced as a Registered Nurse-Psychiatric Clinical Nurse Specialist.